Following my recent talk for Networking Cupper on how PR can help your search engine optimisation, I’ve turned my talk into some top tips.

 People take note of other people’s opinions.
 How often do you look at reviews on TripAdvisor or Amazon before you buy something?
 The same goes for your business.
 And the beauty of online recommendations is that they’re also third-party endorsements in the same way media coverage is.
 Because someone puts up the review or recommendation themselves, others are more inclined to believe it.

-Tip: your customers can leave reviews for you on some of the listings sites mentioned above, as well as on social media like your Facebook business page, Google+ page or LinkedIn.
+Tip: your customers can leave reviews for you on some of the listings sites mentioned above, as well as on social media like your Facebook business page, Google My Business page or LinkedIn.
 WoW Bromley even pulls in social media reviews into your local listing.

 So there you have it, my tips for using PR to help boost your search engine optimisation.
 Have you already tried any of them?
 There are many more things you can do, of course.
 To help you understand more about SEO, I have invited local SEO specialist Rachel Hodges to write a guest blog for me in May.